Visitors Guide S

 SONAISALI ISLAND RESORT

 Sonaisali is 300 metres off Viti Levu and 25 minutes drive from Nadi International Airport.
 Access to the 105 acre, palm-fringed private island is by complimentary motor launch across a sheltered lagoon (24 hour ferry).
 It’s a stylish resort (choice of large hotel-style rooms and traditional bures with native timbers and Fijian architecture).
-The executive beachfront bures with spas on the verandah are the pick but when I stayed in one the water pressure was pretty low and it took an age to get the spa full.
+The executive beachfront bures with spas on the verandah are the pick but when I stayed in one the water pressure was pretty low and it took an age to get the spa full (may have been rectified).
 For couples the resort has an attractive wedding package and provides transport to the Nadi registry office for documentation.
 (Non-guests must purchase a F$25/12.50 per adult/child non-refundable food and beverage credit in order to use the “complimentary” ferry.)

 Contact is regarding Sonaisali Island Resort